visig9/lolinote-spec/spec-2.0.md

-# Specification of Lolinote 2.0-draft-3
+# Specification of Lolinote 2.0-draft-4

-> This specification still in draft stage, it maybe minor tweak to fix typo or extend some part in future.
+> This specification still in draft stage, it maybe minor tweak to fix typo or clarify some part in future.